tlgs/magpie/dns/README.md

   [#315](https://github.com/pi-hole/docker-pi-hole/issues/315)).
 - This stack creates the `dns_net` network as `unbound` really only needs to talk to `pihole` and does not need to be exposed to the frontend network.
+- Makes use of `extra_hosts` to include Local DNS entries.
 - The `pihole` service uses a [Traefik middleware](https://doc.traefik.io/traefik/middlewares/overview/) to redirect to `/admin`.